-Among his many published works for adults and children, his writings have been hailed as “one of the most distinctive prose styles in children’s literature.”
-Through his forty years of picture-book making, he has teamed up with many famed illustrators including William Steig, Mort Drucker, David Small, Richard Egielski, and Maurice Sendak.
+Among his many published works for adults and children, his writings for children have been hailed as “one of the most distinctive prose styles in children’s literature.”
+Through his over forty years of picture-book making, he has teamed up with many famed illustrators including William Steig, Sergio Ruzzier, Mort Drucker, David Small, Richard Egielski, and Maurice Sendak.
 His book, Mommy?, was a New York Times bestseller.
-Making Scents, his new graphic novel, will be published in June 2017.
+Making Scents, his new graphic novel, was published in June 2017.
 Presto and Zesto in Limboland, his collaboration with Maurice Sendak, was published in September, 2018.

 He has written and directed over 40 original audio plays performed live in several series he established at The Kennedy Center, The Henry Street Playhouse, The Jacob Burns Film Center, and The New Victory Theater in New York City as well as other venues across the country.
 His audio work has been broadcast nationwide on Sirius/XM Satellite Radio and on New York Public Radio.

 Yorinks has directed the radio works of Tom Stoppard, adapted and directed for radio Garson Kanin's The Rat Race, Kafka's The Metamorphosis, Gogol's The Portrait, Dickens' A Christmas Carol, and many other works of literature.
 His multimedia audio theater work, The Invisible Man, was commissioned by WNYC Radio and premiered at the opening of The Jerome L. Greene Performance Space in New York.
-Yorinks wrote an original radio play adaptation of Zora Neale Hurston's Their Eyes Were Watching God.
+In 2012, Yorinks wrote an original audio play adaptation of Zora Neale Hurston's Their Eyes Were Watching God.
 The play, starring Phylicia Rashad and Roslyn Ruff, was performed live in New York City and was directed by Ruben Santiago-Hudson.
 Yorinks directed the radio broadcast, which premiered on September 14, 2012.
 A live version of the play recently re-opened the historic Billie Holiday Theater in Brooklyn, NY.
-Yorinks's three and a half hour audio play, Dubliners: an audio play suite, based on the work of James Joyce, premiered in June 2014.
+Yorinks's three and a half hour audio play, Dubliners: an audio play suite, based on the work of James Joyce, premiered to great acclaim in June 2014.

-Exploiting his unparalleled vision and talent in the field of theatrical audio programming, Yorinks, along with Jim Simpson and Mike Skagerlind, founded Airwayv Media, a company devoted to creating, producing and distributing original and exclusive audio content.
-Among its initial offerings is an edgy episodic comedy series (Taking Care of Paul) as well as two works from Yorinks's audio play cycle American Song, in which Yorinks has written 13 original audio plays covering the landscape of America from the 1900’s to the present.
-Developed with Jim Simpson and The Flea Theater, along with the help of Bruce Fagin, American Song has included the talents of Sigourney Weaver, Frances McDormand, Peter Gerety, Reg E. Cathey, Linda Powell, Danny Burstein, Rebecca Luker, Francis Jue, Jay O. Sanders, Lois Smith, Adam Driver, Maryann Plunkett, Annette O’Toole, David Hyde Pierce, Brandon Dirden, Mandi Masden, Steve Mellor, Stephen deRosa, Dana Ivey, Karen Ziemba, Aedin Moloney, Catherine Russell, and many others.
+Exploiting his unparalleled vision and talent in the field of theatrical audio programming, Yorinks founded Airwayv, a company devoted to creating and producing original audio content.
+Its initial offerings were an edgy episodic comedy series - Taking Care of Paul - as well as two works from Yorinks's audio play cycle American Song, in which Yorinks wrote 13 dramatic audio plays covering the landscape of America from the 1900’s to the present.
+Developed with Jim Simpson and The Flea Theater, along with the help of Bruce Fagin, American Song has included the talents of Sigourney Weaver, Frances McDormand, Peter Gerety, Reg E. Cathey, Linda Powell, Danny Burstein, Rebecca Luker, Francis Jue, Jay O. Sanders, Lois Smith, Adam Driver, Maryann Plunkett, Annette O’Toole, David Hyde Pierce, Brandon Dirden, Jennifer Van Dyck, Mandi Masden, Steve Mellor, Stephen deRosa, Dana Ivey, Karen Ziemba, Aedin Moloney, Catherine Russell, and many others.